Vyral/base-template/_posts/2020-02-06-is-it-time-to-open-your-own-real-estate-office.md

 ---
 layout: post
 title: Is it Time to Open Your Own Real Estate Office?
-date: 2020-02-06 14:06:57
+date: 2020-02-06 14:06:00
 tags:
 excerpt: >-
-  Today, I’m asking YOU a question: Is it time that you considered opening your own real estate office?
+  Today, I’m asking you a question: Is it time that you considered opening your own real estate office?
 enclosure:
 pullquote: >-